ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 for statement
 -------------

-``for`` statement allows to execute a number of instructions repeatedly.
+The ``for`` statement allows to execute a number of instructions repeatedly:
-General code form of the statement:

 .. code-block:: text